Education & Training job market report cover, Kansas City, MO-KS, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying with a generic teaching resume and no proof of classroom management, lesson planning, or assessment work.
+Biggest mistake: Using a generic education resume without proof of classroom management, lesson planning, student assessment, or basic safety readiness such as first aid.[8][5]

 Mid-Career Candidates